pawbyte/GPE-Updater-Client/README.md

 # Game Pencil Editor Updater

-This is the updator module used to update the GPE project files.
+This software is the updator module used to update both development and release versions of GPE project files.

-This can be used to update development and release versions.
-The update branch can be chosen via the configuration file.
-If no configuration file is present, then the default is to use release versions of everything.
+The update branch is be chosen via the configuration file.
+If no configuration file is present, the release versions are used by default.

-By default, the updater will not make any modifications to files.
-It will only respond with a return code and/or display a dialog showing update information.
+The updater will not modify any files by default, but will respond with a return code and/or display a dialog showing update information.
 To update files, pass in the update flag, detailed in the [Options](#Options) section.

 ## Options